 There are no records that show the actual number of Lustrons built in Connecticut, nor any Lustron company or dealer lists of locations.
 According to a Lustron Corporation Fact Sheet, a total of 42 house kits were delivered in Connecticut by the end of 1949.
 At that time, it appears that C.B.
 Homes had additional orders that were fulfilled while Lustron production and deliveries continued to May of 1950.

-A team of three people interested in Lustrons, working together, has confirmed the locations of 50 Lustron homes in Connecticut.
+The team of Angie Hein, Mary Moran, and Gregg Bateman, working together, has confirmed the locations of 50 Lustron homes in Connecticut.
 One Connecticut newspaper article from 1950 indicates that "about" 50 Lustrons had been built in Connecticut.
 So the list on this website may be all or almost all of them.

 Their search started with the 31 locations listed in the "Directory of Known Lustron Homes by State" compiled by Thomas Fetters in his book "The Lustron Home" published in 2002.
 Several of these had incorrect or incomplete street addresses or incorrect town names, however.
 Ones listed in Stratford and Plainville have not been found.

 Internet websites, online forums and blog posts, contemporaneous Connecticut newspaper articles about Lustron construction, updates from the Fetters family, and information from others interested in architecture provided additional tips and actual location information.
-Sometimes starting with only a town name, the team used Google map tools, aerial photographs, and Sanborn fire maps, along with town assessor and land records to track down Lustron locations.
+Sometimes starting with only a town name mentioned in a newspaper article, the team used Google map tools, aerial photographs, and Sanborn fire maps, along with town assessor and land records to track down actual Lustron locations.

 The Sanborn fire maps were of particular value since "iron buildings" are identified with gray color-coding so that are easy to spot.
 While not all "iron buildings" are Lustrons (one was a Quonset hut built in 1925!), all Lustrons are "iron buildings."
 Unfortunately, not all Connecticut towns were mapped, and of those that were, sometimes the maps weren't updated through 1950 and/or not all sections of towns were included.